aman-choudhary17/milestone-3/README.md

 PORT = # default 8080

 #IMPORTAN NOTE:
-We used google api console for sendng email from backend side and in that service we have access_token which is unique as well as valid only for 1 hours and then it expried and email could not send.
+We utilize the Google API Console for sending emails from the backend.
+The service provides an access token that is unique and valid for only one hour.
+After expiration, emails cannot be sent.

 ## Project Structure